Foundations · Day 1

 2. Neural Networks (Transformers)

-At its heart is a mathematical structure called a Transformer —
+At its heart is a mathematical structure called a Transformer, the architecture behind GPT, BERT, and others.

 Think of a sentence as a string of beads.